Frequently Asked Questions

 There is no record of anyone ever overdosing on CBD.
 CBD is completely non-toxic.

 The benefits of broad spectrum products are usually greater than the benefits provided by others, such as those containing just CBD isolate.
 This is due to what’s known as the entourage effect.
 The entourage effect occurs when compounds in the hemp plant, including cannabinoids, terpenes and flavonoids, work together to produce even greater effects than just CBD alone.
-All Crested River products contain broad spectrum CBD oil.
+All Twin Cities Cannabis products contain broad spectrum CBD oil.
 However, organic compounds such as CBD can produce different effects in different people.
 Your results may vary.

 Terpenes are a class of volatile hydrocarbon compounds produced in the flower clusters of the cannabis plant.
 Terpenes are what give cannabis its distinct aromas and have been utilized by humans for millennia in aromatherapy.
 Terpenes are recognized as safe for human consumption by the Food and Drug Association and are used in a wide variety of food and cosmetic products.